sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 How to get this event is various on different platform, there is no common implementation available.

 ##### 1.3.2.1 Transceiver change event API in plugin #####
-In legacy sfp plugin a new API was defined to wait for this event in class `SfpUtilBase`:
+In legacy sfputil.py plugin a new API was defined to wait for this event in class `SfpUtilBase`:

     @abc.abstractmethod
     def get_transceiver_change_event(self, timeout=0):